-Monroeville Eagles win big in Week 1 home game over Crestline
+Monroeville Eagles win big in season opener

 Schaub scored the second TD of the game on a 21-yard run with 7:06 in the first quarter.
 The 52-yard drive featured a 27-yard run by Leroux.
 Crestline blocked the extra-point attempt and the score was 13-0.

-Monroeville ended the first-quarter scoring with Rogers running into the end zone from 34 yards, making it 20-0.
+Monroeville ended the first quarter scoring with Rogers running into the end zone from 34 yards, making it 20-0.

-Horner, with 9:57 in the second period, scored again on a 39-yard run to give the Eagles a 27-0 lead.
+Horner, with 9:57 in the second quarter, scored again on a 39-yard run to give the Eagles a 27-0 lead.
 The two-play drive came after Schaub picked off Crestline’s quarterback.

 Rogers scored his second TD of the night with an 11-yard reception from Schaub.
 With 8:40 until halftime, Monroeville was up 33-0.